Monichre/sp-app/README.md

 # making changes

+## branching

 Using gitflow.

-Two special branches:
+### master and dev

+Two special branches are restricted.
+You will not be able to push or merge to them directly.
+You need to make a PR.

 - `master` has tagged versions that we can deploy
   - merges only from:
     - `hotfix/xx` for critical production fixes